The Keys to the Crucial Element of Screenwriting

 - If the MC is steadfast and the growth is start, the MC crucial element is the same as the MC Response.

 For Steadfast Main Characters, the Problem and Solution are not key to the Crucial Element.
-Instead we look to the Symptom and Response as a Steadfast story focuses more on the work that is to be done.
+Instead we look to the Focus and Response as a Steadfast story focuses more on the work that is to be done.
 Think of a Steadfast story as more of a process, while a Change story is more of a result.

 As mentioned several times in the past, this author respectively bows down before the awesome theory comprehension skills of one Armando Saldana Mora.
 At the turn of the last century, when I was struggling the most with this material, Armando’s posts on the Dramatica Mailing List were always a firestorm of inspiration for me.
 I found them so revelatory that I saved each and everyone to my hard drive.